Open-Microfrontends/open-microfrontends-generator/README.md

 ### hostIntegrationsMashroom

-Generates a *microfrontendClients.ts* file that contains functions to launch the Microfrontends within a [Mashroom Portal](https://www.mashroom-server.com) page.
+Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends within a [Mashroom Portal](https://www.mashroom-server.com) page.
 Typically, the generated started would be used within another Microfrontend to create a *Composite Microfrontend*.